-- Share URL – copy the personalized invite link and share it on your personal website, blog, and social media channels, or share it directly via specific social media
+- Share URL – copy the personalized invite link and share it directly

-- Send invite – send someone a Mendix invite by entering their email address and clicking Send invite
+- Send Invite – send someone a Mendix invite by entering their email address

 This card on your profile presents your points and ranking for the last 30 days:

-To earn points and climb the leaderboards, start performing different activities in the Mendix community.
+You can climb the leaderboard by earning points through various activities on the Mendix Platform.
 For example, let’s say you have some time to spare while your app is deploying.
-You get a cup of coffee and check out the Mendix Forum.
+You get a cup of coffee and check out the [Mendix Forum].
 One questions pops out because you came across a similar problem a few weeks back.
 You decide to help the community member and post an answer to their question.
 Not long after, the author marks your answer as accepted.
 Boom!
 15 points right there.

-Check out the tables below for ways to earn points.
+Check out the tables below for all the ways to earn points.